batetolast1/ToDoApp/README.md

 # ToDoApp
-This app allows users to manage tasks and operations that are stored on remote server.
+This app allows users to manage tasks and operations that are stored on a remote server.
 Data between user and DB is transferred in JSONs using REST API with simple CRUD support (GET, PUT, POST, DELETE).

 Access to API: https://todo-api.coderslab.pl

 In order to use API user needs to generate personal key that can be obtained on: https://todo-api.coderslab.pl/apikey/create

-Personal key must be sent in header ("Authorization": "API_KEY") for each request.
+Personal key must be sent in the header ("Authorization": "API_KEY") for each request.

 # Content
 What you can do:
-- add/finish/delete tasks
+- add/finish/edit/delete tasks
 - add new operation to task
-- finish/delete operation
+- finish/edit/delete operation
 - add time to operation
 - start countdown of operation

 # ToDoApp API
 |      Address     |      Method     |      Description      | Data structure |